gal/UCC-CS02/CS2208 - Information Storage/W1/Sync/Notes.md

       ]
   ```

-  - What operations could we do effieciently using a row major order?
+  - What operations could we do efficiently using a row major order?

   #### Column Major Order